TUM-DSE/sys-lab/README.md

 - Phase #1 meeting
 - Phase #2 meeting

-In addition, we will hold *four* office hour meetings for project teams.
-These project teams meetings will be individually organized by the project mentor.
+In addition, we will hold *four* office-hour meetings for project teams.
+These project team meetings will be individually organized by the project mentor.

 ## Important resources